 Biography

-Owen Blood is a partner with Sinars Slowikowski Tomaska with more than a decade of civil litigation experience in Illinois, Missouri, and Iowa courts.
-Owen concentrates his practice on product liability, occupational injury, and toxic tort claims.
-He has also defended clients facing a variety of other personal injury and breach of contract claims.
-With extensive experience in the defense of asbestos personal injury cases, Owen is responsible for all aspects of case management including motion practice, discovery issues, settlement negotiations, and trial preparation.
-Owen currently coordinates the defense of all Illinois, Missouri, and Iowa cases for a national corporation involved in mass tort litigation.
+Owen Blood is a partner with Sinars Slowikowski Tomaska and serves on the firm’s Executive Committee.
+He has over fifteen years of civil litigation experience in Illinois, Missouri, Iowa, and Michigan courts.
+Owen concentrates his practice on product liability, occupational injury, and toxic tort claims (including asbestos, silica, and benzene exposure cases).
+He has also defended clients facing a variety of other personal injury and breach of employment contract claims.
+With extensive experience in the defense of toxic tort personal injury cases, Owen is responsible for all aspects of case management including motion practice, discovery issues, settlement negotiations, and trial preparation.
+Owen currently coordinates the defense of all Illinois, Iowa and Missouri cases for a national corporation involved in mass tort litigation.
+Owen also advises a Fortune 500 corporation on its nationwide asbestos litigation and coordinates with its local counsel throughout the country.

 Publications and Presentations